apache/systemds/src/main/python/docs/source/federated.rst

 multiple federated workers by starting multiple ones on different ports.
 I recommend to start 3 different terminals, and run one federated environment in each.

-| systemds.sh WORKER 8001
+| systemds WORKER 8001
-| systemds.sh WORKER 8002
+| systemds WORKER 8002
-| systemds.sh WORKER 8003
+| systemds WORKER 8003

 Once all three workers are up and running we can leverage all three in the following example::